-To use SAP Cloud Platform custom domains, you’ll need to go through several interactions with providers external to SAP before starting the configuration of your custom domain.
+To use SAP Cloud Platform custom domains in the Neo environment, you’ll need to go through several interactions with providers external to SAP before starting the configuration of your custom domain.

 First of all, don’t underestimate the prerequisites.
 Follow them step by step to avoid missing any relevant details.